 If you trade under a name different from the company’s exact legal name (e.g. “Bright Labs” instead of “Bright Labs Pty Ltd”). |

-Once you’ve worked through how to start a company in Australia and completed the setup steps, your focus shifts to staying compliant.
-Incorporation isn’t a one-off task, there are ongoing legal and tax obligations you need to manage.
+Once your company is registered and your tax accounts are set up, your focus shifts to staying compliant.
+Incorporation is not a one-off task, there are ongoing legal and tax obligations you need to manage from day one.

 These obligations apply whether you register a business directly as a company from day one or move into a company structure later.